XavierCharlie/BitcubeEval/README.md

 With regards to persistent storage: You’re not required to implement storage, but if you can please do.
 You can use any storage you’re comfortable with.

 Using a programming language / framework of your choice (preferably C# with ASP.NET), please implement the following project:

+#Language/Framework
+This will implemented using Java with Eclipse using the apache TomCat server